Nova Ukraine: Public infrastructure in Ukraine (Build)

+In 2022, San Jose Fire Department donated safety and firefighting equipment worth more than $1 million to Ukrainian first responders, to be distributed by relief organizations including Nova Ukraine and Firefighter Air Ukraine.
+The donation included self-contained breathing apparatus packs, regulators, air cylinders, and masks.
 Additionally, Nova Ukraine, in collaboration with Firefighter Aid Ukraine, collected over $3 million worth of rescue equipment and medical supplies from Canadian fire stations, which were delivered to State Emergency Service of Ukraine.
-To enhance aid delivery, the organization implemented a grants management platform on Salesforce, improving the efficiency of its operations.